 In the implementation step, accepted recommendations from the investigation step are put into place.
 Actions include making repairs and improvements, retesting and remonitoring for results, fine-tuning improvements as needed, and revising energy and cost savings estimates.

-The final step is hand off and integration.
+The final step is hand off and integrate.
 In this step, final documentation of the commissioning effort is presented.
 This documentation describes the process, individuals, systems information, and actions taken throughout the process.

 A plan for future commissioning efforts is also developed and presented.
 The plan should include recommended procedures for specific building equipment, frequency of testing, analysis of results, periodic reporting, identification of key players, and budget requirements.